atulbhartiproff/iOS-VTOP/README.md

-# DISCONTINUED TILL I FIND MY WAY AROUND ALL THE LIMITATION APPLE HAS FOR SOME GOD FORSAKEN REASON OR I FIND SOMEONE WITH APPLE DEVELOPER ACCOUNT

 # 📱 VTOP Chennai (Unofficial) – React Native + Node.js

 > A lightweight React Native app built with Expo that fetches your VTOP data on demand using a refresh button.
 Powered by a backend scraper using Node.js + cheerio or Jsoup.